Club: América Futebol Clube | Opening: 2014 | Capacity: 33,000 seats (World Cup: 43,000 seats)

 Eat, drink, and sleep

 The Arena das Dunas is located in a not particularly interesting middle class residential area.
-There are a few local eateries around, while the sizeble Midway Mall, a 20-minute walk north of the stadium, also boasts a good selection of restaurants and cafés (only a little further south of the stadium there is the similarly-sized Natal Shopping).
+There are a few local eateries around, while the sizeble Midway Mall, a 20-minute walk north of the stadium, also boasts a good selection of restaurants and cafés.
+Only a little further south of the stadium there is the similarly-sized Natal Shopping with comparable options.
 Otherwise, eating and drinking is best done in either the old town or Ponta Negra area, which is also where most nightlife is.

 There are a few hotels in the vicinity of the Arena das Dunas, from all of which it takes 10 to 15 minutes walking to get to the arena.
 Monza Palace Hotel and Hotel Maine, which lie along the BR-101, are both basic options that get decent reviews.
 Casa do Holandes is a third option.